 Home

 12. The event scores, cumulative scores and places shall be announced to the competitors at the completion of each event.

-13. The winner of the competition is the athlete who has scored the highest number of points on the IAAF scoring tables (which conveniently are included in the NCAA Rulebook).
+13. The winner of the competition is the athlete who has scored the highest number of points on the IAAF scoring tables.
 If there is a tie score, the athlete scoring the higher number of points in the most events shall be awarded the high place.
 If a tie still remains, then the competitor who has earned the highest number of points in any single event will be given the higher place.
 If the tie still exists on goes to the second highest number of points, and so on.
-This rule applies to all decathlon competition except those governed by NCAA rules.
-The NCAA does not break ties.
+This rule applies to all decathlon competitions including the NCAA which now (since 2011) breaks ties using the above rubric.

+Home